 Methamphetamine is a powerful drug that can have physical, mental, and emotional consequences when abused.
-Due to the intense high this substance produces, many people who start off simply experimenting with the drug end up in the throes of addiction as they continually chase after that initial high.
-Unfortunately, meth addiction comes with an incredibly high price and is often hard to hide from loved ones.
+Due to the intense euphoric rush it provides, many people who start off experimenting with the drug end up chasing the initial high and becoming addicted.

 - drastic weight loss

 - hair that is thinning or falling out

 - burn marks on the fingers or lips

 The more severe the physical signs of meth use, the more severe the abuse, so it is important to try to get someone’s help at the first signs of trouble.

 2. Changes in Behavior

 Drug abuse can drastically change someone’s behavior, especially if they become dependent on the substance.

 - Taking dangerous risks

 As a person continues to abuse meth, it starts to take over their life.
 Eventually, everything they do will surround their addiction.